 4. INSTALLATION AND REMOVAL

-4.1 The Licensee shall submit in writing a specification for the Equipment and the method of installation known collectively as ‘the Works’ to the Licensor's Asset Manager at Trinity House, The Quay Harwich, Essex, CO12 3JW for approval prior to installation.
+4.1 The Licensee shall submit in writing a specification for the Equipment and the method of installation known collectively as ‘the Works’ to the Licensor's Asset Manager at Trinity House, for approval prior to installation.

 4.2 The Works must comply with the Third Party Temporary Installation Requirements described at Schedule II to this Agreement.